hbc/NGS_Data_Analysis_Course/lessons/05_HPC-introduction.md

 * You want to produce results faster than your computer can.
 * You cannot install software in your computer.
 That is, the application does not have support for your operating system, conflicts with other existing applications, or softare licensing does not allow for installation on personal laptops.

-### Advantages of using HPC/HTC vs. Cloud systems

-* no need to transfer files before and after a "remote" session
-* security in knowing that you control how your data is managed
-* access to local expertise
-* economies of scale
-* cost: often local resources may be free or you'll know the cost up-front
-* cloud work is well-suited for highly-parallelized, independent workloads (non-MPI)

 ### What does a cluster look like?